algorys/sysadmin/tutoriel/en/_posts/2016-12-21-install-nagios--and-snmp-plugins.md

 # Introduction

 In this tutorial, we'll install [Nagios Plugins](https://www.nagios.org/projects/nagios-plugins/) to get scripts who help to monitor hosts or services.
-We also install [Nagios SNMP from Manubulon](http://nagios.manubulon.com/) who give general snmp scripts.
+We also install [Nagios SNMP from Manubulon](http://nagios.manubulon.com/) who give general snmp scripts (Manubulon scripts are no longer really maintained, but remain useful).

 This kind of scripts is very useful when you want to monitor your infrastructure.
 This list is obviously not exhaustive and many other scripts are available on the internet.
 Links will be available at the end of this tutorial.